ericlaycock/urgency_server_boilerplate/readme.md

 6. In VSCode, open Remote SSH and add new host.
 Paste that modified command in.

 7. Once logged in, run `python app.py` to start the server.
+(If necessary, run `pip install -r requirements.txt` first.)